aaronott/site.bsidesboulder/content/pages/speakers.md

 url: "/Speakers/"
 ---

-We are please to welcome the following speakers to the Inaugral BSidesBoulder.
+We are please to welcome the following speakers to the Inaugural BSidesBoulder.

 # Keynote Speakers